Neve Tzedek: Development plans

 In 2009, the Tel Aviv municipality began to approve plans to construct a number of new highways and widened arterial roads throughout southern Tel Aviv, including the proposed railway road, which would partially encircle Neve Tzedek.
 As part of these plans, the municipality approved the construction of a large number of skyscrapers in and around Neve Tzedek.
 A number of parking lots would also be constructed along Rothschild Boulevard in order to handle the parking demand induced by the new road space.

 Opponents of this plan argued that the addition of new skyscraper-lined highways would dramatically alter the historical and social character of Neve Tzedek and its surrounding areas in southern Tel Aviv.
 Furthermore, residents and environmentalists were concerned about the effects of large amounts of traffic being funneled through the area.
 Opponents believe that the discussions have been conducted outside of the public view and with developers' interests being put before those of the community.

+In popular culture

+Shmuel Yosef Agnon, a Nobel Prize laureate in literature, describes Neve Tzedek at the beginning of the 20th century in his autobiographical novel, Only Yesterday, translated from Tmol Shilshom (Hebrew: תמול-שלשום).

+Another book set in Neve Tzedek is Between the Sands and the Blue Sky (Hebrew: בין חולות וכחול שמיים), the autobiography of the artist, Nahum Gutman.